Frequently Asked Questions

 You can also get metal legs with a clear sealant.

 No problem.
-You can return the order.
-When we receive the product, we will refund you 50% cost of the order.
+You can return the order when ordering the new table.
+When we receive the product, we will refund you 50% and apply it to the new table.

 We cannot honor a simple buyer’s remorse.
-Typically, we have a lot of back and forth communication with our customers to help with DIY recommendations.
+Typically, we have a lot of communication with our customers to update them.
 Ultimately, we cannot guarantee compatibility with all your needs.

 We do our best to ensure our customers understand what they are getting.
 However, every situation is different, and sometimes it just doesn’t work out.
 In the end, we want to be sure that you are happy and will do what we can to make it right.